Cadhig/BookNest/README.md

    VITE_GOOGLE_API_KEY="YourAPIKey"
     VITE_API_ROUTE="http://localhost:3000"
    ```
+5. Create an <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html">AWS S3 bucket</a>, with an <a href="https://aws.amazon.com/iam/">IAM</a> user, grab your `access key` and `secret acccess key`

-5. Create another `.env` file within the `server` directory:
+6. Create another `.env` file within the `server` directory:
    ```
    MONGO_URL="YourMongoDBUrl" # Mine is mongodb://localhost/BookNest
    ORIGIN="http://localhost:5173"
    PORT="3000"
+   AWS_ACCESS_KEY="YourAccessKey"
+   AWS_SECRET_KEY="YourSecretAccessKey"
    ```

-6. To view the project in the browser...
+7. To view the project in the browser...
 Open the `client` directory and run:
    ```
    npm run dev
    ```

-7. To begin the backend server...
+8. To begin the backend server...
 Open the `server` directory and run:
    ```
    npm start
    ```

-8. Open your browser and navigate to: `http://localhost:5173`
+9. Open your browser and navigate to: `http://localhost:5173`

 ## 🤝 Contributions